-Removing shoes before going into your is an effective way of reducing contaminants into your home.
-Placing doormats near exterior doors can also trap dust, pollen, and other allergens so you can store your shoe worry-free in your home after removal.
+Removing shoes before going into your home is an effective way of reducing contaminants.
+Placing doormats near exterior doors can also trap dust, pollen, and other allergens so you can store your shoes worry-free in your home after removal.
 Shoe storage racks should also be placed as close to the door as possible to prevent moving contaminants around your home.

 9. Reduce Fragrances/ Air Fresheners

-It is very tempting to use air fresheners and other fragrances to cover up unpleasant indoor odors.
+Using air fresheners and other fragrances to cover unpleasant indoor odors is very tempting.

-When shopping, avoid products that list fragrance or perfume/parfum.
+When shopping, avoid products that list fragrance or perfume.
 Even fragrance-free or unscented labeled products should not be overly trusted.
-Look for plant-based scents, naturally derived, or labeled as 100% essential oils.
+Look for plant-based scents, naturally derived or labeled as 100% essential oils.

 10. Use Non-Toxic Home Renovation Materials

-The materials you choose when renovating your home can have a significant effect on your health.
+The materials you choose when renovating your home can significantly affect your health.
 Many construction materials from paints and primers, plywood, adhesives, and other surface finishes contain toxins and chemicals that can be released into your home.
-As you plan your next home renovation project, sourcing for non-toxic building materials is the right option to avoid degrading the air quality of your home.
+As you plan your next home renovation project, sourcing non-toxic building materials is the right option to avoid degrading the air quality of your home.

-Using natural materials such as natural lumber, straw bales, clay plaster, mortar, or products that have not been substantially processed is the best option.
+The best option is to use natural materials such as raw lumber, straw bales, clay plaster, mortar, or products that have not been substantially processed.
 Instead of new building materials, you can also opt for recycled materials such as glass tiles, lumber, carpet, kitchen countertops, steel, and drywall.

 11. Avoid Smoking Indoors

-Under the 2006 Health Act, the UK in 2007 banned smoking in enclosed public spaces and workplaces.
+Under the 2006-2007 Health Act, the UK banned smoking in enclosed public spaces and workplaces.
 In the US, the Smoke-Free Act (SFAA) of 2002 protects New York City workers against the harmful effects of smoking (secondhand smoke) by making all workplaces smoke-free.

 Tobacco particles can remain airborne and at harmful levels for up to five hours after use.
-So, designating your home as a smoke-free zone comes as a no brainer.
+So, designating your home as a smoke-free zone is a no-brainer.

 Apart from cigarettes, burning incense sticks, candles, or anything else for recreational purposes will emit carbon dioxide and carbon dioxide into the air.
-Burning incense is said to rival cigarette smoke in pollution of indoor air quality.
-The best alternative to candles and incense is using a diffuser with organic, and pure essential oils.
-Diffusers can give a calming fragrance without smoke, and they also have other health benefits.
+Burning incense is said to rival cigarette smoke in indoor air quality pollution.
+A diffuser with organic and pure essential oils is the best alternative to candles and incense.
+Diffusers can give a calming fragrance without smoke and have other health benefits.